SolaceProducts/terraform-solacebrokerappliance-client/README.md

 * `acl_profile_publish_topic_exceptions`, `acl_profile_subscribe_share_name_exceptions`, `acl_profile_subscribe_topic_exceptions`, `acl_profile_client_connect_exceptions` - Optional exceptions that may be added to modify the assigned ACL profile, to support specific needs of the client.
 * `client_username_attributes` - A set of attributes that may be defined in case of using a client username.

-Additional optional module variables names are the same as the underlying resource attributes.
+Additional optional module variable names are the same as the underlying resource attributes.
 The recommended approach to determine variable name mappings is to look up the resource's documentation for matching attribute names:

 | Resource name |
 |---------------|